-In the fall of 2015, United Campus Ministry is excited to expand L3, a new initiative supported by the Lilly Endowment Inc. to guide students in conversations about vocation and spirituality.
+United Campus Ministry’s main program is L3, an initiative supported by the Lilly Endowment Inc. to guide students in conversations about vocation and spirituality.

 Think about the many questions students face on a regular basis as they complete their higher education goals: